 What does the shelter look like?
 What will my life be like there?

 The Partners for Peace shelter is a large, old, and lovingly restored home that looks like all the others in the neighborhood.
-It has an eat-in kitchen, two living rooms, four bathrooms, five bedrooms, and an office.
+It has an eat-in kitchen, two living rooms, four bathrooms, seven bedrooms, and an office.
 It’s equipped with handicapped accessible features, including cooking area, bedroom, and bathroom.

 You’ll have your own bedroom—shared with your children if they come with you—and all residents share the other living spaces.
 We’ve stocked our two playrooms with toys and games for children, and they can also play outdoors in our private, fenced-in yard.

 We provide basic food items—you can bring or purchase other food too—and hygiene necessities, and we’ll help with other needs as much as possible.
-If you have time, the hotline worker will talk with you about what else you might want to bring with you.
+If you have time, the helpline worker will talk with you about what else you might want to bring with you.
 And our safety planning information might give you some more ideas.

 You are responsible for your own meals, basic housework, and caring for your children.
 Often, residents will plan and cook meals together, a great way to spend time together and support each other.

 Shelter staff is available most days to help you move forward with your plans.
 They will help you apply for benefits and find child care, housing, and other services like health care or counseling.
 We also offer parenting and budgeting information.
-And, our hotline is always available to you if you want to talk about your experiences and sort through your thoughts and feelings.
-Many women come to support group for the same reason.
+And, our helpline is always available to you if you want to talk about your experiences and sort through your thoughts and feelings.
+Many survivors come to support group for the same reason.
 Children’s activity groups meet weekly.

 For obvious reasons, we cannot have any weapons or violent toys and video games at the shelter.